 You must ensure all Windows update processes are current before beginning the migration.
 Break down the transition into manageable phases to minimize disruption to daily operations and allow for proper testing at each stage.

 Employee education programs prove invaluable when transitioning to a new operating system.
-By learning about Windows 11’s tools and features before installation, your team will maintain productivity and confidently navigate the new environment.
+By learning about Windows 11’s tools, PC settings, and features before installation, your team will maintain productivity and confidently navigate the new environment.

 Whether you install patches for third-party apps or upgrade your OS, always use a phased deployment approach.
 Start with non-critical systems in order to identify and resolve potential issues.
 If everything works as expected, then gradually proceed with the upgrade to Windows 11 on all of your workstations.
 The phased deployment approach minimizes risks and allows for adjustments if necessary.